Unique existence of solutions to the inviscid SQG equation in a critical space: Introduction

 We also recall several known results for domains with a boundary $\partial \Omega$.
 For a bounded domain $\Omega$ with a smooth boundary, the existence of global weak solutions in $L^2$ was established by Constantin and Ignatova \cite{CoNg-2018}.
 Constantin, Ignatova, and Nguyen \cite{CoIgNg-2018} subsequently studied the inviscid limit of the equations with fractional dissipation.
 The existence of strong solutions in $H^1_0(\Omega) \cap W^{2,p}(\Omega)$ for $1 < p < \infty$ was obtained in \cite{CoNg-2018-2}.
 Furthermore, Jeong, Kim, and Yao \cite{JeKiYa-2025} investigated the problem in the half-plane and established a non-existence theorem for $C^1$ solutions given initial data in $C^\infty_c(\overline{\mathbb R^2_+})$.
 A crucial feature of their result is that smooth solutions cannot exist if the initial data does not vanish on the boundary.

 In this paper, we establish the existence and uniqueness of solutions in the space $\dot B^2_{2,1}(A_D)$, which is a subspace of $H^2(\Omega)$.
-The space $\dot B^2_{2,1}(A_D)$ is defined in terms of the Dirichlet Laplacian, and the solutions are constructed in the class $C([0,T], \dot B^2_{2,1}(A_D))$.
-The precise definition of the Besov spaces $\dot B^s_{p,q}(A_D)$ associated with $A_D$ and their corresponding norms will be provided in Section 2.
+When $\Omega$ is a bounded domain, results in such a critical space have not been previously established.
+While well-posedness in $\mathbb{R}^2$ is a classical result, its extension to bounded domains is far from a straightforward generalization.
+The breakdown of the Fourier-based Littlewood-Paley decomposition necessitates a delicate analysis based on the spectral theory for the Dirichlet Laplacian.
+This approach must account for not only the regularity but also the compatibility of the boundary conditions with the nonlinearity.
+The space $\dot B^2_{2,1}(A_D)$ is defined in terms of the Dirichlet Laplacian, and the solutions are constructed in the class $C([0,T]; \dot B^2_{2,1}(A_D))$.
+A precise definition of the Besov spaces $\dot B^s_{p,q}(A_D)$ associated with $A_D$, along with their fundamental properties, will be provided in Section 2.

 To define these spaces, let $\phi_0 \in C_c^\infty(\mathbb R)$ be a function such that

 where we define

 Let $A_D = -\Delta$ denote the Dirichlet Laplacian and let $\Lambda_D := \sqrt{A_D}$.
 For $s \in \mathbb R$ and $1 \le p, q \le \infty$, the norm of the homogeneous Besov space $\dot B^s_{p,q}(A_D)$ is defined by